-So here’s our first iteration of the KeyLines visualization:
+So here’s our first iteration of the visualization:

 You’ll notice that we’ve configured the nodes to show photos.
 For a cleaner more consistent look, we’ve also ‘cut out’ circles from their original images.
 The default standard layout does a good job of spacing the nodes out more clearly.

-With minimal additional configuration, KeyLines lets us highlight particular data points of interest.
-It also lets us configure an interactive environment for users to explore the data in their browser.
+With minimal additional configuration, we can highlight particular data points of interest.
+We can also configure an interactive environment for users to explore the data in their browser.

 You may be tempted to over-design your visualization by using every available visual and interactivity technique.
 Again, take a step back and select only what you need to tell the story.
 Less is definitely more.

 In the next iteration of our chart, we’ve made a few minor configuration changes: